EU signs off on a watered down ninth package of sanctions

 The targeted regional governors include Roman Starovoit, Alexei Teksler, Alexander Uss, Andrei Vorobyov, Alexander Bogomaz, Anton Alikhanov and some others.

-The US also imposed sanctions against the son of the Krasnoyarsk Region’s Governor Alexander Uss Artem Uss, who was previously detained in Milan and charged with sanctions evasion and money laundering.
+The US also imposed sanctions against the son of the Krasnoyarsk Region’s Governor Alexander Uss, Artem Uss, who was previously detained in Milan and charged with sanctions evasion and money laundering.

-The US Department of Commerce said earlier in the day that companies VIP Technology, Tavrida Microelectronics, Business Security Academy, Nuclin, Intercom were added to the country’s sanctions lists.
+The US Department of Commerce said earlier in the day that companies VIP Technology, Tavrida Microelectronics, Business Security Academy, Nuclin, Intercom had been added to the country’s sanctions lists.